Safety Starts With You

 • Slow down!
 Obey the speed limit and road signs.

 • Look out!
-Yield to people walking, biking, or scooting.
+Yield to pedestrians in crosswalks.

 • Look for micromobility operators before opening your door.